 DevSecOps refers to the integration of security practices with DevOps.
 It is a way of shifting security left, which involves creating and implementing a security code through simultaneous collaboration between security teams and engineers.
 DevSecOps create simple solutions within an agile framework for complicated software development processes.
 The goal is to ensure fast and continuous delivery of code through increased collaboration and communication throughout the staging, production, and delivery process.

 Security is a looming concern for any user that uses cloud computing.
-Public cloud is a powerful tool.
-It allows access to the company's data to multiple employees from anywhere in the world.
+The public cloud is a powerful tool.
+It allows access to the company’s data to multiple employees from anywhere in the world.
 Other parties involved in the public cloud include the provider who holds the core infrastructure and the user who leases resources from the provider to build applications.
 DevSecOps works to easily navigate the line of shared security responsibility to ensure both the development and security process are in effect.
 They select, deploy, and manage security tools designed to solve the issue of security and speed.
-The right tool can easily integrate into the application with minimal disruption.
+The right tool can easily integrate into the apps with minimal disruption.
 Some tools also come with maintenance, deployment, fine-tuning, and scaling options for easier integration.

 Automation needs a proper application for the effective running of all these processes.
 For example, scanning objects and confirming configuration to check for malware can be time-consuming and often pushed to the end of the process.
 However, automated cloud security solutions offer easy and effective ways to do this.
 They come with securely stored data, comprehensive configurations tests, automatic scans for vulnerabilities within the public cloud, secure misconfiguration identification capabilities, and prevention measures that protect sensitive data from unauthorized downloading.

 Once a security team encounters a flaw they have to correctly identify the nature of the fault, determine its root cause, trace the appropriate team in charge and work to develop a solution, and ensure proper implementation.
 The pressure to complete this entire process in the shortest time stems from the lack of involvement of the security team during development.
 In most cases, security teams come in at the end when it is too late.
 The impatience conveyed by the dev team is because security protocols delay delivery.
-To effectively implement DevSecOps into cloud, security teams need to collaborate with developers as they develop code into the cloud.
+To effectively implement development, operations, and security into cloud, security teams need to collaborate with developers as they develop code into the cloud.
 Closely monitor quality during the production phase and communicate with developers and specialists to correctly define the parameters and qualifiers required for code protection.

 Cloud computing within an enterprise infrastructure comes with multiple security concerns.
 Success implementation requires adequate planning and a deep understanding of the potential threats, emerging risks, available countermeasures, and vulnerabilities.
-Enterprise cloud security needs to analyze an organization's security state before implementing this technology.
+Enterprise cloud security needs to analyze an organization’s security state before implementing this technology.
 The best kind of cloud security is multi-layered, incorporates security tools from third-party vendors and your cloud provider, and has security protocols that your enterprise employees follow.
-Below are some of the ways you can improve your enterprise cloud security:
+Below are some of the ways you can improve your enterprise cloud security.

 Sometimes users pose a security risk themselves if their devices are not entirely secure.
 By training and educating your team on your organization’s cloud environment, you significantly increase efficiency.
 Improper usage could lead to accidental security breaches.